 Network Switch Port LED and Status LED Guidelines

-Data centers today have a large number of network switches manufactured by different hardware vendors running network operating systems (NOS) from different providers.
+Data centers today have a large number of network switches manufactured by different hardware vendors running NOSes (network operating system) from different providers.
 This chapter provides a set of guidelines for how network port and status LEDs should appear on the front panel of a network switch.
 This provides a network operator with a standard way to identify the state of a switch and its ports by looking at its front panel, irrespective of the hardware vendor or NOS.

 Network Port LEDs

-A network port LED indicates the state of the link, such as link UP or Tx/Rx activity.
+A network port LED indicates the state of the link, for example, link UP, Tx/Rx or activity.
 Here are the requirements for these LEDs: